 - No more than three years from when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them.

 CLIENT ACCOUNT AND INTEREST

-Pursuant to the SRA Accounts Rules, FG(UK) LLP’s policy is to account to our clients for a sum in lieu of interest on a fair and reasonable basis.
-If the total amount of interest calculated over the course of a matter is less than £20 no payment in lieu of interest will be paid.
+Pursuant to the SRA Accounts Rules, FG (UK) LLP’s policy is to account to our clients for a sum in lieu of interest on a fair and reasonable basis.
+If the total amount of interest calculated over the course of the matter is less than £20 no payment in lieu of interest will be paid.
 Client monies will be deposited in a general client account (an instant access account in which amounts for different clients are pooled) unless we are instructed to create a separate designated account.
-In any event, it is unlikely that a client will receive as much interest as might have been obtained had the funds been invested by the client itself.
+In any event, it is unlikely that a client will receive as much interest as might have been obtained had funds been invested by the client itself.